 Easy Shrimp Salad

 Amidst healthy Instant Pot meals we seem to make every other day, I like to vary our menu with classics like shrimp salad.
 To add variety and flexibility to our menu.

 This healthy cold shrimp salad recipe is fantastic on a hot summer day (follow it up with grilled shrimp skewers for those true shrimp lovers or go full on shrimp boil for maximum seafood love!), as an appetizer during winter months, or as a lunch year-round.
-It is relatively affordable for a shrimp dish, takes 15 minutes to make and satisfies all your creamy salad cravings.
+It is relatively affordable for a shrimp dish, takes 15 minutes to make, and satisfies all your creamy salad cravings.

 And I have to add, as an avid local and organic food enthusiast, that this salad with shrimp is the best way to take advantage of small in size wild shrimp.

 I have a shrimp recipe for every mood though.
 Looking for a dish that’s a little less creamy with a little more tang, in which case this shrimp ceviche is perfect.
 How about something warm and comforting? this shrimp quinoa dish with asparagus is great.
 What about something with a little spice? this Thai shrimp curry would work.
 Warm yet light?
 Go for a veggie-packed shrimp stir-fry.
 Something for taco Tuesdays? shrimp tacos, of course!

 You need 15 minutes to make this salad with shrimp.